 Original English Bluebell

 Hyacinthoides non scripta.
 An old-fashioned favourite, English Bluebells spread freely with masses of dainty blue bell-shaped flowers bloom on strong stems.
+Great for borders, beds, rock gardens and ground cover.
 Height 15-18".
 Bulb size 8+ cm in circ.

 Sold as: Pkg of 15